Ontario's provincial healthcare plan is referred to as OHIP, which stands for the Ontario Health

 Trillium Drug Plan.

-The TDP provides access to ODB to those who have high prescription costs in
+The TDP (Trillium Drug Program) provides drug benefits to Ontario residents who have high prescription costs in

-relation to their net income and/or have little or no private insurance
+relation to their net income, and/or have little or no private insurance coverage.

 For full details go to the Ontario provincial government's